RootStudio/statamic-instagram-user-feed/README.md

 and we have used it since 2018 without having any problems.

-## Quick Installation - Get going Directly!
+## Quick Start
-Just like me, you probably just wanna get started as soon as possible, so let's get to it!

-You could use your real instagram account, but i recommend getting a dummy one and use that.
+You could use your real instagram account, but we recommend getting a dummy one and use that.

+### ENV Settings
-Once you have your username and password to that instagram account, add those credentials to your .env file:
+Once you have your username and password, add those credentials to your .env file:

 ```
 INSTAGRAM_USERNAME=
 INSTAGRAM_PASSWORD=
 ```

-Since you are already inside this file we might as well have a look at what other settings that can be set here:
+Below are the other **optional** settings you can make to your .env file.
+**INSTAGRAM_EXPIRATION** & **INSTAGRAM_TAKE** can be set using the Antlers tag.
+It is handy if you want to show different feeds with different settings.

 ```
 # The url used to get the feeds remember to start and end it with a slash.